 Is Jordan Safe?
 This is probably the first question you’re asking yourself before figuring out where to go in the Kingdom.
 Who can blame you with all the stomach churning news coming out of the Middle East these days.
 But not all countries are the same.
 It’s like skipping travel to Canada and using the college campus shootings taking place all over the United States as the reason not to go.

 So Is Jordan Safe?
 I just came back from Jordan last month and found it be both incredible and completely safe.
 Got an American passport, I’m not Muslim and I don’t speak Arabic.
 Still alive.

 Jordan does have some chaotic neighbors and it’s always a good idea to stay abreast of information and events.
 I understand if you skip Umm Al-Jimal near the Syrian border, I did.
-But in general, there have been no major incidents or any violence towards visitors in Jordan.
 This is something that really should be taken into consideration.
 Otherwise you’ll be missing out on one of the most fascinating destinations.
 Jordan is filled with history, breathtaking ruins, friendly people and more than a few ancient mysteries so I learned after my visit.

 Where to Go in Jordan (A 5 Day Itinerary)

 First point to note.
 Jordan is not very big.
 Driving from the capital, Amman, to the most southern point in Aqaba won’t take more than four hours.
 We did it in 3.5 with no stops.
 Many visitors head back up North after visiting Wadi Rum.
 Total mistake.
 I would suggest first reading my post, Important Travel Tips for Jordan, as there are some money saving tips and general advice about getting around.